Gangonator/org.openhab.binding.shelly/README.md

 * Shelly 2     - fully supported
 * Shelly 2.5   - fully supported
 * Shelly HT    - implenmented, feedback open
+* Shelly Smoke - implenmented, feedback open
 * Shelly Bulb  - implenmented, feedback open
-* Shelly Smoke - implenmented, feedback open
 * Shelly 1PM   - should get discovered, but no special handling yet - contact we if you can do testing
+* Shelly 4Pro  - should get discovered, but no special handling yet - contact we if you can do testing
+* Shelly RGBW2 - should get discovered, but no special handling yet - contact we if you can do testing
-* Shelly Sense - not yet implemented  - contact we if you can do testing
+* Shelly Sense - should get discovered, but no special handling yet - contact we if you can do testing

 ## Binding installation